varadero cuba

 Bus tickets from Havana to Varadero will cost about $9 in Cuban pesos for a one-way ticket.
 You can find the current bus schedule on the Viazul website, but buses are advertised to leave Havana at 8:30 AM and 4:40 PM.

-Taxis to Varadero
+Taxis from Havana to Varadero

 If you’re not interested in taking a bus, plenty of private options are available.
 Many taxi drivers will gladly accept a day off from their regularly scheduled itinerary to bring travelers to Varadero.
 There are private companies dedicated to private transport and small group excursions that split transportation costs, making them quite affordable.

 If you don’t want to book Varadero transportation ahead of time, ask your homestay host or staff at your hotel in Havana for private transportation recommendations.
-They’ll be able to find a reliable friend with a taxi or private car who can take you or a tour company that would do so.
+They’ll be able to find a reliable friend with a taxi or private car who can drive you or a tour company that would do so.

 Read More: Havana to Varadero: 5 (Easy!)
 Travel Options